 \section{Abstract}

-We study a calculation method for utility function from a candidate of a demand function that is not differentiable but locally Lipschitz.
-Using this method, we obtain two new necessary and sufficient condition for a candidate of a demand function to be a demand function.
-First is the symmetry and negative semi-definiteness of the Slutsky matrix, and second is the global existence of a unique concave solution to some partial differential equation.
-Moreover, we present under several assumptions, the upper semi-continuous weak order that corresponds to the demand function is unique, and this weak order is represented by our calculated utility function.
-We also provide applications of these results to econometric theory.
-First, we show that under several requirements, if a sequence of demand functions converges to some function with respect to a metric corresponds to the topology of compact convergence, then the limit function is also a demand function.
-Second, the space of demand functions that have uniform Lipschitz constant on any compact set is complete under the above metric.
-Third, under some additional requirement, the mapping from a demand function into a utility function we calculate becomes continuous.
-This implies that a consistent estimation method for the demand function immediately defines a consistent estimation method for the utility function by using our calculation method.
+We study a method for calculating the utility function from a candidate of a demand function that is not differentiable, but is locally Lipschitz.
+Using this method, we obtain two new necessary and sufficient conditions for a candidate of a demand function to be a demand function.
+The first concerns the Slutsky matrix, and the second is the existence of a concave solution to a partial differential equation.
+Moreover, we show that the upper semi-continuous weak order that corresponds to the demand function is unique, and that this weak order is represented by our calculated utility function.
+We provide applications of these results to econometric theory.
+First, we show that, under several requirements, if a sequence of demand functions converges to some function with respect to the metric of compact convergence, then the limit is also a demand function.
+Second, the space of demand functions that have uniform Lipschitz constants on any compact set is compact under the above metric.
+Third, the mapping from a demand function to the calculated utility function becomes continuous.
+We also show a similar result on the topology of pointwise convergence.

 {\bf Keywords}: Integrability Theory, Locally Lipschitz Demand Function, Rademacher's Theorem, Completeness of the Space of Demand Functions, Consistency of the Estimation.

 {\bf JEL codes}: D11, C61, C65, C13.